shivaprakash23/mcp_server_psetae/MCD.md

 #### DataExtractionAgent
 - Authenticate with GEE
+- Convert shapefiles (.shp) to GeoJSON format for GEE compatibility
 - Execute data extraction scripts with appropriate parameters
 - Process and normalize satellite imagery
 - Store data in standardized format